 Nebraska’s Tom Osborne changed defenses from a four-man front to a three-man rush with eight back defenders.
 “We dropped (DB Chad Daffer) into the middle zone and that helped,” the coach explained.

-Daffer picked off two Tiger passes on LSU’s first two second-half possessions, both leading to touchdowns, putting the Bengals behind for the first time.
+Daffer picked off two Tiger passes on LSU’s first two second-half possessions, the first setting up a go-ahead TD run by Sundberg.

 Osborne said, “LSU had a tendency to run short crosses and then a deep cross, 15 to 17 yards downfield.
 We picked it up (the defensive scheme) from the Miami Dolphins a few years ago, and I think Bill (Arnsparger, who was then the Dolphins defensive coordinator) is responsible for that.”

 Momentum and fortune were shifting to Nebraska.
 And the Tigers were helpless to curtail the currents of the game.

 DuBose, who gained 108 yards on 20 carries, accounted for 50 of the 80 total yards in the ‘Huskers’ clinching drive, which was sealed when Sundberg hit Todd Frain with a 24-yard touchdown pass with 10:54 left in the last quarter.